 6. Grilled foil-pack cheesy fries is a fun bite to make with the kids.
 They won’t mind if you snag a few too.

-7. Camping food is incomplete without some hot dogs.
+7. Camping trips are incomplete without some hot dogs.
 This recipe is for a footlong double-dog.

 8. I’ve seen some variations on s’mores, but this Rolo s’more is the best one.
 Swap the rolo for your favorite chocolate candy.